grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     instructions to remove the Rear Camera if needed.

 > [!NOTE]
-> It is not required to remove the Rear Camera in its entirety
+> It isn't required to remove the Rear Camera in its entirety
 > to proceed to the next step

 6.  **Remove the Left Speaker** – Using a 3IP screwdriver, remove the 4